Algae and Moss Control

 Algae and Moss

-Before proceeding with a treatment program, you need to first correctly identify moss and/or algae on your property.
+Before proceeding with a treatment program, you must correctly identify moss and algae on your property.
 Misidentification can lead to wrong treatment products and a waste of time and money.
+There are many types of algae and moss, so we will focus on some general characteristics to aid in identification:

-• Algae and moss are plants that are often confused for one another.
-Both plants can grow either on water or on land and can be a nuisance plant that can cosmetically affect the appearance of lawns or of pond surfaces.
+• Algae and moss are plants that are often confused with one another.
+Both plants can grow on water or land and can be nuisance plants that can cosmetically affect the appearance of lawns or pond surfaces.

-• Moss are spore-like flowerless plants known for forming green mats or clumps located in areas of high moisture and shade.
+• Moss are spore-like flowerless plants known for forming green mats or clumps in areas of high moisture and shade.
+They do not possess true roots, but they will have stems and leaves.
+To help anchor them in water or dry land sites with high moisture they will use rhizoids.

-Use the images and descriptions above to help you to properly identify Moss and Algae on your property.
-If you are not totally sure, contact us and we wiill have one of our experts assist you with identification.
+Use the images and descriptions above to help you correctly identify moss and algae on your property.
+If you are unsure, contact us, and we will have one of our experts assist you with identification.

 Inspection